MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-work-general-journals.md

 ## <a name="using-journal-templates-and-batches"></a>Using Journal Templates and Batches

 There are several general journal templates.
-Each journal template is represented by a dedicated page with particular functions and the fields that are required to support those functions, such as the **Payment Reconciliation Journal** page to process bank payments and the **Payment Journal** page to pay your suppliers or reimburse your employees.
+Each journal template is represented by a dedicated page with particular functions and the fields that are required to support those functions, such as the **Payment Reconciliation Journal** page to process bank payments and the **Payment Journal** page to pay your vendors or reimburse your employees.
 For more information, see [Make Payments](payables-make-payments.md) and [Reconcile Customer Payments with the Cash Receipt Journal or from Customer Ledger Entries](receivables-how-apply-sales-transactions-manually.md).

 For each journal template, you can set up your own personal journal as a journal batch.
 For example, you can define your own journal batch for the payment journal that has your personal layout and settings.
 The following tip is an example of how to personalise a journal.